ProbablyNotArtyom/GeckOS-V2/doc/embedded.md

 application can be tested on a full-featured system while the embedded kernel provides compatibility where necessary.

-Parts of the kernel that can be removed are
+Parts of the kernel that can be removed are:

-  * streams
+ > streams
-  * memory management
+ > memory management
-  * file manager
+ > file manager
-  * send/receive
+ > send/receive
-  * semaphores
+ > semaphores

 This shortens the kernel to almost 2k in size.
 Also the used amount of RAM is
 $bc = 188 byte normal RAM, plus $e = 14 byte zeropage (not counting the